tareknaous/SeqEval/README.md

 # SeqEval: A python package for evaluating Seq2Seq models

-Sequence Evaluator (SeqEval) is a python package that computes metrics useful for evaluating Seq2Seq models for many tasks such as: machine translation, dialogue response generation, and text summarization.
-There already exists many packages to compute those metrics, but Seq2Eval puts them all in one place!
+Sequence Evaluate (SeqEval) is a python package that computes metrics useful for evaluating Seq2Seq models on multiple tasks such as: machine translation, dialogue response generation, and text summarization.
+There already exists many packages to compute those metrics, but SeqEval puts them all in one place, and allows you to compute them in two lines of code!

 ## Installation